sentry-demos/component_to_dsn_mux/README.md

 This starts the server on port 8080.
 The server listens for incoming requests and forwards them based on the component tags defined in the configuration file.

 In your app, initialize Sentry with poiting the DSN to the proxy server.

+You will need to substitute your org ingest url with the address of the proxy server, example:
+Let's say you are runnning this proxy server on www.yourserveraddress.com:8080 and the DSN of your main project is: https://b299354f889d530fcc62f4c464b44a35@o0.ingest.sentry.io/4507374994653185 The DSN that you will be pointing to is: https://b299354f889d530fcc62f4c464b44a35@www.yourserveraddress.com:8080/4507374994653185

 Example:
 ```
 Sentry.init({